 The core is capable of a maximum resolution of 7680 columns by 7680 rows.
 In addition, the Image Noise Reduction core supports bandwidths necessary for high-definition (1080p60) resolutions in all Xilinx FPGA device families.
-Higher resolutions are supported in Xilinx high-performance device families. the core is configured and instantiated from CORE Generator or EDK tools.
+Higher resolutions are supported in Xilinx high-performance device families.
 Core functionality can be controlled dynamically with an optional AXI4-Lite interface.